moorexa/docs/containers/readme.md

 ------|-------
 Lightroom\Adapter\Container | register()

 Containers are amazing.
-You can wrap your class, trait, function, interface in a container and access them on the fly via the ```app()``` global function or via a reference.
+You can wrap your class, trait, function, interface in a container and access them on the fly via the ```app()``` global function or with a reference.

 ## Registering a container
 1. Using the ```Lightroom\Adapter\Container::register()``` method.
 Navigate to ```src/services/container.php``` and open it with your favorite IDE e.g PHPSTORM